 The college admissions process has become so competitive that it's helpful to plan well in advance for SAT/ACT prep during high school.
 Here are a few guides to help your thinking:

-Want to improve your SAT score by 240 points, or your ACT score by 4 points?
-We've written a guide about the top 5 strategies you must be using to have a shot at improving your score.
+Want to improve your SAT score by 160 points, or your ACT score by 4 points?
+We've written a guide on the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now:

 Have friends who also need help with test prep?
 Share this article!